 To try Mica, click here.

-When checking out themes, it’s a good idea to choose a website builder that makes it easy for you to quickly create new pages, so that you can customize the content of your site to match your needs.
+It is a good idea to choose a website builder that lets you easily add new pages, so you can customize the content of your site to suit your needs.
 One thing that every photography website should have is an about page.
 Look for a good photographer About Me template, or check out our complete step-by-step guide to writing the perfect About Me page.

 To try Post, click here.